ChooseFI Logo

 To book flights using your airline miles or points, you’ll need to use that specific airline’s website and reward program.

-You can’t transfer these miles to another airline or to a flexible currency, such as Ultimate Rewards or Membership Rewards (see below).
-But that doesn’t mean you always have to fly on the airline whose miles you have.
+You can’t transfer these miles to another airline or hotel’s program, but that doesn’t mean you always have to fly on the airline whose miles you literally have.
 You can book flights with airline partners.

 For example, United Airlines miles can be used on any Star Alliance partner.